Vaginal birth: your options

 When you know what to expect during labour and birth, you’re more likely to feel in control and relaxed.
 Feeling this way might increase your chances of vaginal birth.

-Birth classes help you prepare by giving you detailed information about labour, birth, pain relief choices and more.
+Antenatal classes help you prepare by giving you detailed information about labour, birth and more.

 Writing a birth plan can also help you prepare for labour and birth.
 Your birth plan can include things like: